terrapower/armi/doc/user/inputs/index.rst

 	Contains dimensions and composition of the components/blocks/assemblies in your reactor systems, from fuel pins to heat exchangers

-Core map file
-	Describes where various assemblies (defined in blueprints) exist in a core relative to one another

 Fuel management file
 	Describes how fuel moves around during a simulation